Atypon-OpenSource/wayf-cloud/README.md

 # wayf-cloud

 The wayf-cloud application is still under development.
-For the latest changes, please checkout the "development" branch.
+For the latest changes, please checkout the "development" branch located [here](../../tree/development)